Elizabeth Hurley Makes Shocking Reveal About The Photographer For Her Topless Snow Photos

 It wasn't long before British morning show host Piers Morgan blasted the actress on Good Morning Britain.
 While Morgan agreed that the super-fit Elizabeth looked fabulous in the photos, he questioned what she was doing by posting the sexy images.

-“And who took the pictures?
-Morgan said, according to Hello magazine.
+"And who took the pictures?
+Morgan said, according to Hello.

-“Your 19-year-old son, you said, took the pictures?
-Isn’t that creepy?…It’s what we call in the business ‘thirsty and creepy.’
-You can think two things when you look at it – one, she looks great.
-Which she does.
-But also, 55?
-Getting your 19-year-old son to take pictures of you stripping off in the snow?”

 On Twitter, one follower wrote that while they love Elizabeth they possibly love her forward-thinking mom even more now.